BetMGM Missouri Bonus Code: Get Up to $1,500 Back on TNF

 How the BetMGM Missouri Promo Works for TNF

-- Place your first fixed-odds wager on any market.
-Moneyline, spread, total or player props bets on the Cowboys vs Lions all qualify.
+Step 5: Place your first fixed-odds wager on any market.
+Cowboys @ Lions moneyline, spread, total or player props all qualify.

-- If your first bet loses, BetMGM refunds the entire stake in bonus bets, up to a total amount of $1,500.
+Step 6: If your first bet loses, BetMGM refunds the entire stake in bonus bets (up to $1,500).

-- Bonus bets must be used within seven days once paid out and return winnings only, stakes are not returned.
+Step 7: Bonus bets must be used within 7 days and return winnings only.

 Pros & Cons of BetMGM Bonus